In our startup story today we chat with Ben Liger, the Founder of StartHawk, a startup that is bridging the gap between founders and co-founders.

 The founder remarks, “The big thing for us was always usability.
 I wanted to make the user experience for this as slick as possible because that’s often what brings people back.”

 Most times, entrepreneurs will start with product validation after launch.
-But with StartHawk and the team that has already been done by the existing competition.
+Nevertheless, with StartHawk and the team that has already been done by the existing competition.
 Which only leaves the product as a focus to gain leverage.
 And the user experience is a great part of it as Ben notes, “ As a result of mapping out simple user journeys before the development process, the feedback I’ve had from users is that it’s a dead-easy and intuitive platform to use.”

 He adds, “You can access your messages from anywhere in the site with our real-time chat panel for example, which makes navigating / searching whilst still having a conversation very easy.”